Job code

 Class information

 This is a standalone job profile and is not part of a series.
-This is a single incumbent classification that performs executive and strategic duties supporting the Chief Operating Officer with the administration and direction of county operations, act as a key advisor, and directs the functions of a department and key internal services.
+Positions in this job profile perform executive and strategic duties supporting the Chief Operating Officer in the administration and direction of county operations, with responsibility over key internal services or a portfolio of county departments.

 Job description